migueltarga/freshwax/README.md

 - Let me know if you're stuck

 ### Contribution
-- Explore the app, make a pr for what you think would be cool!
+- Explore freshwax, make a pull request if you have an idea!